 Ethical fashion is expensive.
 Plain and simple.
 There’s no sugar coating it or beating around the bush.
-Why is it so expensive go?
+Why is it so expensive though?

-Well when you break it down it’s not actually that expensive.
-Ethical clothing prices is what you should be paying when the people who made it was paid fairly and when the pieces were made with the planet in mind.
+Well, when you break it down it’s not actually that expensive.
+Ethical clothing prices are what you should be paying when the people who made it was paid fairly and when the pieces were made with the planet in mind.

 That being said, it is a shift.
 And it can be a difficult one when we have been purchasing $5 t-shirts and $20 jeans.

-And not everybody can make the jump from those low prices to $100 jeans and I get that.
-I so get.
+And not everybody can make the jump from these low prices to $100 jeans and I get that.
+I do get.
 I was in that boat for a long time after I made the decision to go ethical.

 Affordable ethical clothing brands: